10 min read

 You’ve found yourself on the right page!

-As the Area Sales Manager here at IMPACK, I’m very passionate about helping companies find solutions to their most pressing folder-gluer problems.
+As a Marketing Project Manager here at IMPACK, I’m very passionate about helping companies find solutions to their most pressing folder-gluer problems.

-I cannot tell you how many times a packaging producer has approached me with this same question:
+I cannot tell you how many times a packaging producer has approached our sales team with this same question: